-Applications for 2026 are open until 17 October.
+Applications for 2026 were open until 17 October.

-Applications for 2026 are open until 17 October.
+Applications for 2026 were open until 17 October.

 Candyland